RETURNING

 I-20

-International students and undocumented students should consult with Jennifer Marks-Gold (Asst.
-Dean and Director of the International Student Center).
+International students and undocumented students should consult with Jennifer Marks-Gold (Assistant Dean and Director of the International Student Center).
+Be sure to consult with Dean Marks-Gold about any Optional Practical Training considerations related to leaves of absence.

 Logistical Notes